 Most experienced recommend having heat lamps for this reason and because most reptiles associate light with heat and therefore, lamps are the most natural heat source.

-There are various options that you can use as heat sources for your snake’s tank.
-Yet, heat lamps are one of the safest options out there.
+There are various options that you can use as heat sources for your snake’s

 For the most part, there won’t be any direct contact between your snake and the heat lamp.
 On the other hand, other heating options like heat rocks and heat mats may potentially cause thermal burns on your snake’s body.